Crypto137/MHServerEmu/README.md

 ## Features

-MHServerEmu is in early stages of development.
+MHServerEmu is in active development.
 Currently it features:

-- Client-server network protocol implementation.

-- Basic multiplayer functionality: handling multiple clients, remote connections, chat.

-- Implementation of the proprietary static game data management system used by the game.
+- Playing as any hero with all of their costumes available in version 1.52.

+- Basic combat mechanics: using powers, dealing direct damage to enemies.
+More complex powers, such as those that rely on debuff effects or summoned allies, are currently not implemented.

+- AI system for non-playable characters, such as enemies and team-ups.

-- Fully-featured implementation of DRAG (dynamic random area generator).
+- Fully-featured implementation of DRAG (dynamic random area generator) with procedural enemy population spawning.

-- Spawning of entities, including NPCs, enemies, and interactable objects, across the entire game.

-- Hero and costume selection.

-- Rudimentary implementation of hero powers.

-- Account system with simple web API for registering new accounts.
+- Rudimentary loot system: items drop from enemies, and you can pick them up, but they currently do not have stats, and there is no implementation for loot tables.

+- Early version of the account system that saves some of your progress, such as your applied costumes and powers slotted in your action bars.
+Currently most data does not persist when you relog or transition between regions.

+- Multiplayer functionality: you can see and interact with other players connected to the same server.
+Currently there is no instancing, and all regions are shared by all players.

 ## Setup